 And while the move to a monthly cloud-based accounting software license fee can be seen as problematic to some that may be accustomed to the conventional out-right purchase of typical software solutions, there are a number of advantages to cloud computing.

 Solutions such as QuickBooks Online Accountant offer accountants the ability to operate virtually from anywhere, and at any time.
 Perhaps, most notable, is its ability to back itself up, eliminating the stresses associated with the data recovery plans of the past.
 This is a particularly useful attribute in a country prone to load-shedding and power surges.

 The outsourcing of accounting services is becoming commonplace amongst organisations of all sizes.
 This allows the business to outsource part of – or the entire accounting function – so that the management team can instead focus on core business activities.

-Not only does this present opportunities for accountants to charge a monthly retainer fee for their services by leveraging their resources, it gives businesses access to experienced and qualified accountants, and ensures that their services are scalable and consistent.
+Not only does this present opportunity for accountants to charge a monthly retainer fee for their services by leveraging their resources, but it also gives businesses access to experienced and qualified accountants, and ensures that their services are scalable and consistent.

 Upskill with data analysis prowess

 Today, information and data are key drivers of success, and instead of simply presenting financials, accountants are expected to conduct data analysis that will enable their customers to make informed financial decisions.

 This is a crucial element of the business decision-making process and one that will allow the business to not only refine processes but become more efficient and productive.